mollyteng/blog/content/ROC_AUC_explained.md

 Tags: python
 Slug: blog-2

-ROC and AUC have long been the words I muddle through because deep down I knew I didn't have a clear understanding of what was happending behind the curves.
-I just relied on the rule that the higher up the curve (i.e., further away from the diagonal) the better for ROC, and the closer to 1 the better for AUC whenever I encountered a ROC plot.
-This time I'm going to get to the bottom and get everything clear.
+Receiver Operating Characteristic (ROC) curve and Area Under (the ROC) Curve (AUC) are frequently used metrics for evaluating models that distinguish between two categorical outcomes (e.g., survival of a patient, pass/fail of a test).
+The rule is that the higher up the curve (i.e., further away from the diagonal) the better for ROC, and the closer to 1 the better for AUC.
+However, the concept of ROC is not very straight forward and it took me some time to wrap my head around.
+Here I'll explain how it works with some simulated data and example, hoping to make the process easier to understand.

 ### Confusion Matrix